In This Article

 Recommended For: Theater lovers, culture seekers, date nights, music fans, and anyone craving Broadway-caliber performances in New England.

-What we Love: "Step into the grandeur of a golden-era movie palace—every chandelier, velvet curtain, and carved detail speaks to the magic of performance.
+What I Love: "Step into the grandeur of a golden-era movie palace—every chandelier, velvet curtain, and carved detail speaks to the magic of performance.
 You don’t just watch a show here; you experience it."

 • Admire the historic venue opened in 1928 as Loew’s State Movie Palace, now fondly known as the Jewel of Weybosset Street.